notak/notak.github.io/_posts/2016-05-19-service-workers.md

+---
+title: "Why you want a Service Worker"
+layout: default
+---

 # Why you want a Service Worker

 ###### This post outlines the benefits of having a service worker on your site.
 There will be follow-up posts on the challenges of developing a service worker, and on what I think is good practice in solving problems you will encounter.